brakmic/BackbonePlayground/README.md

 #### Building with Gulp

-Playground uses Gulp as its build system by default.
+Playground uses Gulp as its build system.

 _Current config defines following commands_